Skip to main content

 Create a new scene

-Select New > Scene and follow the wizard to create a scene.
+Select + Create scene and follow the wizard to create a scene.

 Configure a scene